Conditions and Culture Matter—A Lot

 Conditions are the Foundation of Our Approach

-The nature of American public education is that every context is unique.
-Over time, we (and our partners in the sector) have worked to distill what makes some school systems more successful at helping students succeed.
+Every education context has unique strengths.
+Over time, we (and our partners in the sector) have worked to distill what makes some school systems more successful at helping students succeed than others.

 We use a conditions framework based on the best research and what we’ve learned from district leaders to identify the school-level conditions that we know facilitate successful teacher professional learning.